 BMW C SPORT / GT

-The C 650 GT (right) is the more touring oriented C series scooter.
-This maxiscooter uses the same 647cc motor as the Sport models but features greater rider comfort and storage for longer trips.
+The C 650 GT (above) is the more touring oriented C series scooter.
+This maxiscooter uses the same 647cc motor as the Sport model (which was initially strangely called a 600) but features greater rider comfort and storage for longer trips.
 This scooter has remained relatively unchanged since it’s 2013 introduction.
 The main updates have been changes to the instrumentation and handlebars for 2016.

 BMW’s concept behind these scooters was to combine the practicality of a scooter (storage, ergonomics, simple operation) with the power and nimble handling of a motorcycle.
 Where these two models differ is that the C 600/650 Sport is a stripped down design aimed at solo riders, while the GT is fully featured for touring use.
 Both models share the same 647cc twin cylinder motor, but the GT provides a stepped two person seat and has a larger rear end to provide more storage.